Small businesses looking to increase their revenues might want to consider taking on a new type of customer, the federal government.

 But the federal government purchases pretty much any product or service you could imagine and spends more than $425 billion a year, so don’t count yourself out until you have done some research.
 And small businesses are particularly encouraged to bid on contracts, with federal agencies having contracting goals concerning selling to smaller companies.

-One step you will need to take as you seek to sell to the government is to register your business in the government’s Central Contractor Registration at www.bpn.gov/ccr.
+One step you will need to take as you seek to sell to the government is to register your business in the government’s System for Award Management (formerly Central Contractor Registration) at www.sam.gov.
 But you can’t just list your business there and sit back and watch the money roll in.

 Just as you should be working hard to develop profitable relationships with your other customers, you will have to actively pursue a profitable relationship with your new customer, the federal government.